destz/destz.github.io/README.md

 ![resin image](fragile%20resin.jpeg) ![condensed resin](condensed%20resin%20.jpeg)

 First off, what is Resin right?
 So basically, resin is used to claim certain rewards and can be used for Abyssal Domains, Ley Line Blossoms, bosses, adventure rank and more.
      Can these items be ranked from most important to least important?
-Short and simple answer: yes...however
+Short and simple answer: yes...however...

-1. Numbered
-2. List

-**Bold** and _Italic_ and `Code` text
+1.  **CONDENSED** Resin can increase the amount of items dropped in domains.
+   -It increases the amount dropped and the rarity of the item.
+You'll get more with condensed resin so it is a win-win.
+Depending on your focus, such as talent materials(books), artifacts, or mora, it is up to you on what to spend your condensed resin on.

+#Tip
+Though if you are just starting, use your condensed resin for talent material.

 [Link](url) and ![Image](src)
 ```